Sindry-Manufacturing/OpenPyrojet-Jetpack/README.md

 Now reboot the ESP32.
 It should connect to your Wi-Fi network.

 You can now use [Jetpack.js](https://github.com/Sindry-Manufacturing/OpenPyrojet-Jetpack.js) to connect to the device from your phone/laptop/desktop.

+## FAQ

+- Q: The ESP32 is stuck "Connecting..." while trying to flash the firmware.
+- A: Some ESP32 devices have a different USB/UART implementation.
+To flash, press the "boot" or "reset" button every 1 to 2 seconds until firmware flashing continues.

 ## License